-One 2.5 megawatt turbine can produce about 7.7 million kilowatt-hours (kWh) of electricity a year.
+One 2.5 megawatt turbine can produce about 7.7 million kilowatthours (kWh) of electricity a year.
 That is enough electricity for over 700 homes per year.
-In this country, wind turbines produce 337 billion kWh of energy a year.
-Wind energy provides 9.23 percent of the nation's electricity, which is enough electricity to serve at least 35 million households.
+In this country, wind turbines produced 434 billion kWh of electricity in 2022.
+Wind energy provides 10.25 percent of the nation's electricity, which is enough electricity to serve at least 40 million households.

 Wind is the fastest-growing energy technology in the world today.
 In the last four years, wind capacity worldwide has grown immmensely and continues to rise.
-In 2020 China was the largest installer of new wind capacity.
-The United States and China accounted for over 75 percent of all the new installed wind capacity in 2020.
+In 2022 China was the largest installer of new wind capacity followed by the U.S., Brazil, Germany, and Sweden.
+Together these five countries installed 71% of new global wind capacity.